preterag/pipecdn/docs/IMPLEMENTATION_SUMMARY.md

 - Port usage monitoring provides clear information
 - Weekly backup schedule successfully set up
 - Port 8003 is actively used by the node
-- Ports 80 and 443 are configured but may not be actively used until traffic is received
+- Ports 80 and 443 are configured and active
+- Wallet management features work correctly
+- Node ID consolidation works correctly

 ## Conclusion

 The Pipe PoP node implementation is complete and follows best practices for Linux service deployment.
 The Solana integration has been completed successfully, with the wallet configured for use with the node.
 The actual Pipe PoP binary (v0.2.8) has been installed and is running correctly as a systemd service.

 The node is fully operational and ready for production use.
-Regular maintenance tasks have been automated with a weekly backup schedule, and the monitoring system has been improved to provide clear information about port usage.
+Regular maintenance tasks have been automated with a weekly backup schedule, and the monitoring system provides clear information about port usage and system resources.

+The global `pop` command provides a convenient interface for managing the node from anywhere on the system, with features for checking status, managing the wallet, configuring ports, and performing maintenance tasks.
+The documentation has been updated to reflect all the new features and improvements.